dh4/gallerize.js/README.md

 ### Styling

 vGallery.js is not designed to display a styled gallery by default.
-It requires you to style the elements used (`gallery` and `nav`, `prev`, `next`, `text` if they are used).
+It requires you to style the elements used (`gallery` and `nav`, `counter`, `prev`, `next`, `text` if they are used).
 At a bare minimum, you will need to add a height and width to the `gallery` element.

 Look at the examples in the demos directory for good starting points on styling the gallery.